calhewitt/LANE/plugins/testPluginPython/README.md

-# libLUCID
+# TestPlugin
-A library containing general utilities necessary for the LUCID project using C++11, Doxygen and GoogleTest.
+A generic plugin skeleton.

 ## Prerequisites and installation